 RGB: R=3 G=111 B=100

-Additional graphic icons, including the logos for Measure A and Proposition A, have been created by RPOSD to visually identify and differentiate the multiple aspects to our grant-making business, such as assessments, funding categories, and grant programs.
-Permission is required prior to the use of these icons by parties outside of RPOSD and icon files will be available once permission is granted.
+Additional graphic icons, including the logos for Measure A and Proposition A, have been created by RPOSD to visually identify and differentiate the multiple aspects of our grant-making business, such as assessments, funding categories, and grant programs.
+Permission is required prior to the use of these icons by parties outside of RPOSD, and icon files will be available once permission is granted.
 Terms of appropriate use, restrictions, and approval for our official logo also apply to our icons.
 The usage of any of these icons is not the equivalent of applying our official logo to fulfill a grant agreement requirement.

 The files on this page are available for our grantees’ convenience with the understanding that all our logos and icons will be applied in accordance to their grant agreement in perpetuity.
-We reserve the right to stop any use of our logos, icons, or other visual branding, if it is not being used in an appropriate manner.
+We reserve the right to stop any use of our logos, icons, or other visual branding elements, if it is not being used in an appropriate manner.